Alhadis/Coding-Style/README.md

 Let's get this shed painted.

-1. USE TABS FOR INDENTATION
+1. Use tabs for indentation
 --------------------------------------------------------------------------------
 Use hard tabs `(U+0009)` to indent.